 Yale also asks how your professional interests have developed, so you’ll need to provide some context for your choices.
 The admissions committee will of course already have your resume, which will offer some of this information, but you’ll need to fill in the gaps from a more subjective angle.
 Explain what has inspired you to pursue your stated goals and what keeps you motivated to reach them.

-The last part of this prompt is a sneaky “Why Yale?” question, so be clear about what you expect to learn at Yale SOM that will set you up to be a strong candidate for your desired post-MBA position.
-The immediate post-MBA role might allow you to develop additional exposure that will accelerate your career toward your career aspiration.
+The last part of the core question here (“What do you need to do going forward?”) is a sneaky “Why Yale?” question, so be clear about what you expect to learn at the Yale SOM that will set you up to be a strong candidate for your desired post-MBA position.
+Your immediate post-MBA role might allow you to develop additional exposure that will accelerate your career toward your longer-term career aspiration.
 With respect to your long-term goal, you can be a little less specific, but you still need to show a clear trajectory to which you are dedicated.
 And it’s important that your long-term goal is actually achievable via your short-term goal.
-Building that bridge will show that you have educated yourself about what’s required to achieve your objectives, how SOM fits into that plan, and how you are ready to take the steps necessary to get there.
-Consider how your aspirations intersect between business and society to demonstrate that Yale SOM is the best program to put you on a path to reach your goals.
+Building that bridge for the admissions committee will show that you have educated yourself about what’s required to achieve your objectives, how the SOM fits into that plan, and how you are ready to take the steps necessary to get there.
+Consider how your aspirations intersect between business and society to demonstrate that the Yale SOM is the best program to put you on a path to reach your goals.

 The optional essay is just that: optional.
-Therefore, you should approach it judiciously.
+As such, it should always be approached judiciously.
 If you feel that your application already conveys a complete, accurate picture of who you are as a candidate, then you should probably refrain from submitting an optional essay.
 You have little to gain from adding to the admissions committee’s workload by asking them to read another essay that doesn’t add anything significant or compelling to your profile.
 But if you have something truly unique to share that you believe would make you stand out, or if you have an issue of some sort in your candidacy that could benefit from additional explanation (such as those listed in the prompt), then this is your chance to share or clarify it.

-In Stratus Admissions’ Guide to Getting into Yale School of Management, you will find information on a variety of the MBA program’s offerings, such as Closing Bell, the raw case method, Global Study, and Global Network Week.
-Download our brand-new guide to learn more about Yale SOM!
+In the Stratus Admissions’ Guide to Getting into Yale School of Management, you will find information on a variety of the MBA program’s offerings, such as Closing Bell, the raw case method, Global Study, and Global Network Weeks.
+This free guide also includes class profile statistics.
+Download our guide to learn more about Yale SOM!